Element On-Premise Documentation

 Head to https://ems.element.io/on-premise/download and download the latest installer.
 The installer will be called

 element-enterprise-graphical-installer-YYYY-MM.VERSION-gui.bin.
-You will take this file and copy it to the machine where you will be installing the Element Server Suite.
+You will take this file and copy it to the machine where you will be installing the Element Server Suite from.
+This machine will need to be running on RHEL 8, RHEL 9, or Ubuntu and have access to your kubernetes cluster network.
 Once you have this file on the machine in a directory accessible to your sudo-enabled user, you will run:

 chmod +x ./element-enterprise-graphical-installer-YYYY-MM.VERSION-gui.bin